 Build Your Own Clock

 I’ve been wanting to do this forever but haven’t got around to doing it yet.
 You can get this nifty clock kit and turn just about anything into a clock!
 Like I said, I have tried it yet so I can’t vouch for this particular kit.
-But this is the one I have it saved in my shopping cart and plan on trying it.
+But this is the one I have been eyeing to try.
 If you have ever built a clock before and have a better kit recommendation please let me know.